Leadership and integration

 CERA is collecting information and project managing on-the-ground action (for example, the demolitions, public access to the CBD, and red zone information sessions) and undertaking planning and engagement with those involved in recovery.
 In addition, CERA is coordinating the governance and decision-making processes to ensure integration and alignment and prevent duplication of action.

-Leadership and integration underpins the whole Recovery Strategy’s implementation and has three programmes:
+Leadership and integration underpins the whole Recovery Strategy’s implementation and has these programmes:

 Governance and Coordination sets out and implements a governance framework and integration mechanisms to align and coordinate work being undertaken through recovery programmes or other earthquake recovery-related work programmes.